NixLC/ChaTop-Web-Service/README.md

 MariaDB or other compatible database (see [parameters](#datasource_driver))

 ### Initialize Database
-- As a privileged user, use `rentals-service-schemas.sql` to create the database schema before running the app.
+- As a privileged user, use `chatop-web-service-schemas.sql` to create the database schema before running the app.
 - Create a database user to access the newly created schema (you can adapt `db-user-create.sql`)
-- Then, you might use `rentals-service-sample-data.sql` to insert some sample data to play with.
+- Then, you might use `chatop-web-service-sample-data.sql` to insert some sample data to play with.

 ### Security Notice
 **Important:** For security reasons, do not use the default username, password and schema name provided in provided scripts.\